 Telemedicine is the remote delivery of healthcare services, such as health assessments or consultations, over the telecommunications infrastructure.
 It allows healthcare providers to evaluate, diagnose and treat patients using common technology, such as video conferencing and smartphones, without the need for an in-person visit.

-PPHI-Balochistan is responsible to provide primary healthcare services across Balochistan.
-Despite our best efforts there exists a gap in the outreach and types of services being provided, with geographical and financial barriers access to general and specialist care is difficult in rural Balochistan.
-Main barriers to healthcare are deficiency of general and specialist healthcare providers, distances and costs of travel and care.
+PPHI-B is responsible for provide primary healthcare services across Balochistan.
+Despite our best efforts, there exists a gap in the outreach and types of services being provided, with geographical and financial barriers access to general and specialist care is difficult in rural Balochistan.
+Main barriers to healthcare include deficiency of general and specialist healthcare providers, distances and costs of travel and care.
 Literacy in general and health literacy in particular plus limited clinical availability compounds the problem, as people do not realize the severity of illness in time.